lcbasu/new_sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: bloging website

-This is the new sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is the project folder to learn and implement Ruby on Rails.